eBird Bar Charts by Season

-Findley State Park webpage
+Findley State Park Trails

-Findley State Park map
+Tips for birding Findley State Park

 The park’s 838 acres is mostly forested and supports an excellent diversity of woodland breeding birds.
 Noteworthy nesters include the Red-shouldered Hawk, Barred Owl, Pileated Woodpecker, Veery, nine species of warblers, Scarlet Tanager, and Rose-breasted Grosbeak.
 A nearly 100-acre lake in the center of the park often attracts loons and various diving ducks in migration.
 Mature pine plantations sometimes lure boreal irruptive species in winter, including Red-breasted Nuthatch, Pine Siskin, and both crossbills.
 The park’s woodlands can be fabulous in May and September for songbird migration.